ispzz/sei37-homework/warmups/week7/day1_point_mutations/README.md

 ## Exercise

 Write a program that can calculate the Hamming difference between two DNA strands.
+Do this in Ruby.

 ## Bonus